NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/standard_metric_calculation.rst

   our advanced metrics in the :ref:`confusion matrix calculation tutorial<confusion-matrix-calculation>`, and the :ref:`business value calculation tutorial<business-value-calculation>`.

-The new :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` is fitted using the :meth:`~nannyml.performance_calculation.calculator.PerformanceCalculator.fit` method on the ``reference`` data.
+The :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` is fitted using the :meth:`~nannyml.performance_calculation.calculator.PerformanceCalculator.fit` method on the reference data.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Calculating Standard Metrics - Binary Classification.ipynb